Angular Quickstart¶

 }

-Modify the app.component.html file with the following code.
+Modify the app.component.html file to the following code.

 <button *ngIf="!isAuthorized" (click)="login()">Login</button>